-§4 Criminal Penalties. (a) Any person violating any of these rules shall be guilty of a misdemeanor and upon conviction, the person shall be fined not more than \$5,000, or imprisoned not more than one year, or both.

-(b) Penalties prescribed by these rules are in addition to any other lawful penalties established by law.
+- §4 Criminal Penalties. (a) Any person who intentionally, knowingly, or recklessly engages in conduct that violates any of these rules shall be guilty of a misdemeanor and upon conviction, the person shall be fined not more than - \$5,000, or imprisoned not more than one year, or both. - (b) Penalties prescribed by these rules are in addition to any other lawful penalties established by law.